brain-products/LSL-LiveAmp/README.md

 When 'Scan' is pressed, the app will search for available LiveAmps.
 When 1 or more LiveAmps is found, the Serial Numbers of these devices will populate the 'Available Devices' combo box.
 The first device found will automatically be placed in the 'Device Number' field.
 When devices are available in the 'Available Devices' box, the user may choose from the available devices in the combo box by interacting with the combo box itself.
 The chosen device will be forwarded to the 'Device Number' field.
 If the selected device is unavailable at 'Link', the app will notify the user with an error message.
 The enumerated devices will also report the type of LiveAmp found (8, 16, 32, or 64 channel).

 The LiveAmp device has a simulator mode which can be activated with the 'Use Simulator' checkbox.
-This will create

 ## Configuration file